SAP-archive/teched2021-DEV261/exercises/ex0/README.md

 Choose the menu option `Cloud Foundry` -> `Spaces` and then the option `Create Space`.
 Provide the name `dev` and choose `Create`.
 (In a trial account the `dev` space should be available by default)

+> ⚠ NOTE: The Cloud Foundry space is required to provision SAP Hana Cloud Database.

 ## Continuous Integration & Delivery

 ### PROVISIONING